45 academic writing tools to improve your manuscript

 CMOS

-Developed by the Chicago University Press in 1906 and updated seventeen times since, Chicago Manual of Style (CMOS) offers standards for writing in commercial and academic publishing and is one of the most widely used style guides.
+Chicago Manual of Style (CMOS) was developed by the Chicago University Press in 1906 and updated 18 times since, most recently in September 2024.
+It offers standards for writing in commercial and academic publishing and is one of the most widely used style guides.
 For instance, it includes detailed recommendations for grammar, spelling, punctuation and usage, manuscript formatting and two variations of source citation:

 • notes and bibliography